 Compact Rugged Smartphone

 The Samsung Galaxy Rugby Pro is a good choice for those looking for a small yet tough smartphone.
 The Galaxy Rugby Pro passes military tests for blowing rain and sand, high humidity and thermal shock.
 It is also shock and dust resistant and can handle submersion in up to 1 meter of water for 30 minutes.
 The 4″ screen is scratch resistant.
 The Galaxy Rugby Pro does not have the best protection or advanced specs, but it is one of the more affordable rugged smartphones.
-It should satisfy those on a budget, as long as performance expectations are kept in check.
+It should satisfy those on a budget, as long as expectations for performance are kept in check.

 PROS: small and lightweight, affordable